ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 applications do not necessarily need all the network path details and are likely not able to understand them.

-Therefore, it is
-beneficial for both parties if an ALTO server provides ALTO clients with an "abstract network state" that provides the necessary details to applications, while hiding the network complexity and confidential information.
-An "abstract network state" is a selected set of abstract representations of intermediate network components traversed by the paths between <source, destination> pairs combined with properties of these components that are relevant to the overlay applications' QoE.
-Both an application via its ALTO client and the ISP via the ALTO server can achieve better confidentiality and resource utilization by appropriately abstracting relevant path components.
-The pressure on the server scalability can also be reduced by abstracting components and their properties and combining them in a single response.
+Therefore, it is beneficial for both parties if an ALTO server provides ALTO clients with an "abstract network state" that provides the necessary details to applications, while hiding the network complexity and confidential information.
+An "abstract network state" is a selected set of abstract representations of Abstract Network Elements traversed by the paths between <source, destination>
+pairs combined with properties of these Abstract Network Elements that are relevant to the overlay applications' QoE.
+Both an application via its ALTO client and the ISP via the ALTO server can achieve better confidentiality and resource utilization by appropriately abstracting relevant Abstract Network Elements.
+The pressure on the server scalability can also be reduced by combining Abstract Network Elements and their properties in a single response.

 This document extends {{RFC7285}} to allow an ALTO server convey "abstract network state", for paths defined by their <source, destination> pairs.
 To this end, it introduces a new cost type called "Path Vector".
-A Path Vector is an array of identifiers of so-called Abstract Network Element (ANE).
-An ANE represents an abstract intermediate component traversed by a path.
-It can be associated with various properties.
+A Path Vector is an array of identifiers that each identifies an Abstract Network Element, which can be associated with various properties.
 The associations between ANEs and their properties are encoded in an ALTO information resource called Unified Property Map, which is specified in {{I-D.ietf-alto-unified-props-new}}.

 For better confidentiality, this document aims to minimize information exposure.
 In particular, this document enables and recommends that first ANEs are constructed on demand, and second an ANE is only associated with properties that are requested by an ALTO client.
-A Path Vector response involved two ALTO Maps: the Cost Map that contains the Path Vector results and the up-to-date Unified Property Map that contains the properties requested for these ANEs.
+A Path Vector response involves two ALTO Maps: the Cost Map that contains the Path Vector results and the up-to-date Unified Property Map that contains the properties requested for these ANEs.
 To enforce consistency and improve server scalability, this document uses the `multipart/related` message defined in {{RFC2387}} to return the two maps in a single response.

-The rest of the document are organized as follows. {{term}} introduces the extra terminologies that are used in this document. {{probstat}} uses an illustrative example to introduce the additional requirements of the ALTO framework, and discusses potential use cases. {{Overview}} gives an overview of the protocol
+The rest of the document is organized as follows. {{term}} introduces the extra terminologies that are used in this document. {{probstat}} uses an illustrative example to introduce the additional requirements of the ALTO framework, and discusses potential use cases. {{Overview}} gives an overview of the protocol